St. Elizabeth's Church, Wrocław

 St. Elizabeth's Church (Bazylika św.
-Elżbiety) of the Catholic Third Order of Saint Francis is a Gothic church in Wrocław, Poland.
-It is one of the most iconic structures of the city's Old Town panorama.
+Elżbiety) is a Brick Gothic church of the Catholic Third Order of Saint Francis located in Wrocław, Poland.
+It is Wrocław's second tallest and one of the most recognisable churches which dominates the Old Town panorama.

 History

 The structure dates back to the 14th century, when construction was commissioned by the city.
 The main tower was originally 130 meters tall.
 From 1525 until 1946, St. Elizabeth's was the chief Lutheran Church of Wrocław and Silesia and the principal congregation of the Evangelical Church of Prussia in Breslau.
 The last sermon in German was given on June 30, 1946, paying tribute to the loss of home.

 In 1946 it was expropriated and given to the Military Chaplaincy of the Polish Roman Catholic Church.
 In the context of degermanization of the lands acquired by Poland, the church's Madonna figure as well as other sculptures were deported to Warsaw.
 Polish politicians saw such acts as part of recompensation for Nazi war crimes.

 The church was damaged by heavy hail in 1529, and gutted by fire in 1976.
 The church's renowned organ was destroyed.
 The reconstructed main tower is now 91.5 meters tall.
 An observation deck near the top is open to the public.
 Since 1999 there is a memorial on the church property to Pastor Dietrich Bonhoeffer, a native of the city (then Breslau, Germany) and martyr to the anti-Nazi Cause.